plantsAndFriends/todolist/README.md

 # Todolist

-Todolist is the simplest to-do list web aplication
+Todolist is the simplest to-do list web application

 ## What we offer
 You, as a user, can: